 It helps you with your bachelor’s or master’s thesis and even in life!
-You can use it to find an easy to work on topic instead of researching many topics then losing time and patience and getting off to a rocky start.
+You can use it to find an easy to work on topic instead of researching many topics then wasting time and patience and getting off to a rocky start.

 - Formulate the research question and the goal clearly instead of just roughly.

 - Build the model for the investigation instead of simply listing content from many sources in the text, without a storyline.